dairi256/dairi256/README.md

 # What technologies do I use?
 ![Static Badge](https://img.shields.io/badge/.NET-%23512BD4?style=for-the-badge&logo=.NET&color=black)

 I mainly use Visual Studio 2022 as my IDE.
 Along with it's packet installer by nuget.org, I also use Microsoft.ML with projects that I want to use ML algorithms.
+I also use some WPF Applications, along with C# to handle the logic.

 # Top Repositories
 - **RecipeReccomendation:** https://github.com/dairi256/RecipeReccomendation